Position Statement on Wildlife Trafficking

 In the United States amphibians and reptiles gained popularity as pets following World War II due to the growing economy and more leisure time.
 Since the late 1950s, the presence of herps in captivity has steadily increased along with a shift more recently from wild caught to captive bred animals, as husbandry and reproductive requirements were better understood.
 Captive bred animals fare much better and live far longer than their wild counterparts.
 Those that are captive bred will hopefully replace all wild caught animals in the pet trade.

-The Association of Reptilian and Amphibian Veterinarians (ARAV) is a professional organization promoting conservation and humane treatment of all reptilian and amphibian species through education, captive breeding, and habitat preservation.
+The Association of Reptile and Amphibian Veterinarians (ARAV) is a professional organization promoting conservation and humane treatment of all reptilian and amphibian species through education, captive breeding, and habitat preservation.
 Members are dedicated to the advancement of veterinary medicine and surgery, preventative medicine, husbandry, and scientific research pertaining to the reproduction and the conservation of reptiles and amphibians, both in the wild and captivity.
 Scientific information is disseminated through annual meetings of the ARAV and through the Journal of Herpetological Medicine and Surgery, the official publication of the Association.
 Many members have been pet owners of herps since childhood and this hobby was a major factor that influenced their career paths.

 Herps as Pets